daisugiland/daisugi/packages/anzen/README.md

 ### #fromSyncThrowable(fn, parseErr, parseVal)

-The same as `fromThrowable`, but you need to provide sync function.
+This function is similar to fromThrowable, but it requires a synchronous function to be provided.

 #### Usage